MicrosoftDocs/azure-docs/articles/purview/register-scan-power-bi-tenant.md

 # Connect to and manage a Power BI tenant in Azure Purview

-This article outlines how to register a Power BI tenant, as well as how to authenticate and interact with the tenant in Azure Purview.
+This article outlines how to register a Power BI tenant, and how to authenticate and interact with the tenant in Azure Purview.
 For more information about Azure Purview, read the [introductory article](overview.md).

 ## Supported capabilities